Meetawa/learn-react-js/src/01_Basic_React_Topics/00_React_ES6/readme.md

 - Notice the case of the class name.
 We have begun the name, "Car", with an uppercase character.
 This is a standard naming convention for classes.

-### Now you can create objects using the Car class:
+### Now you can create objects using the Car class

 ```
 Example